S4BIN/full-stack_youtube_clone/README.md

 2. Profile Page: Users have a dedicated profile page where they can modify three text sections and upload a profile image.
 3. Replicated Interface: The project aims to closely resemble the original YouTube interface, offering a similar user experience.

+## Screenshots

 ## Installation
 1. Clone the repository:

-2. 2.
-Set up the development environment by installing XAMPP and launching Apache and MySQL servers.
+2. Set up the development environment by installing XAMPP and launching Apache and MySQL servers.

 3. Import the project's database schema into your MySQL database.